matty0005/matty0005/README.md

 ### Glad to see you here!
-I'm a passionate electrical engineer and computer science student with a love for embedded systems, networking and web development.
-While a student, I work as a software developer who specialises in the Vue Inertia Laravel Tailwindcss stack.
+A passionate electrical engineer and computer scientist with a love for embedded systems, networking and web development.
+Recently I focus in technical operations systems engineering and look after low-latency wireless networks.
+Prevously, I worked as a software developer who specialised in the Vue Inertia Laravel Tailwindcss stack.

-My recent focuses have been on hardware development in computer network, more specifically, I am in the process of creating a Wirespeed FPGA packet filter with custom Ethernet MAC with a web interface running on a RISC-V core (NEORV32).
+My recent focuses have been on hardware development in computer network, more specifically, my thesis consisted of creating a Wirespeed FPGA packet filter with custom Ethernet MAC with a web interface running on a RISC-V core (NEORV32).

 <br/>

 ## A little about me

-- 🌱 I’m currently learning **LoRaWAN and FPGA development**
+- 🌱 I’m currently learning **Low latency networking, FPGA development**

 - ❓ Ask me about **C, Java, Laravel, Vue, Embedded Systems, FPGAs, VHDL**